SamuelsSantos/generate-diagrams-as-code/README.md

 # Docker Diagrams as Code

-This is a non official Git repo image of the [Diagram as code](https://diagrams.mingrammer.com) that is mainteined for [MinJae Kwon](https://github.com/mingrammer) and all credits are for him that made this greate job.
+This is a non official Git image from repo of the [Diagram as code](https://diagrams.mingrammer.com) that is mainteined for [MinJae Kwon](https://github.com/mingrammer) and all credits are for him that made this greate job.

-Usually is hard to install and configure some tools and Docker become to make it easy.
-So I decide to create this image to try **Diagrams as Code** and shared here.
+This image was created to keep your machine more clean and Docker become to make it easy.

-> Diagrams lets you draw the cloud system architecture in Python code.

 ## Getting Started